FruitieX/znc-nodifier/README.md

     This option is more or less identical to `channel_conditions`, except that it is used to filter notifications for private messages.

+*   `mark_asread = "no"`

+    When set to "yes" and while using the custom URL service, this option enables sending a custom message to "message_uri_markasread" when the user has replied to any of the channels where a highlight has occurred.

 *   `debug = "off"`